github-copilot-resources/copilot-metrics-viewer/DEPLOYMENT.md

 **Prerequisites:** Contributor permission to a resource group in Azure and a subscription with the `Microsoft.App` resource provider enabled.

+> [!IMPORTANT]
-**Estimated cost** for running this in Azure is about $1 per month, as Container Apps have the first 2 million requests each month free.
+> **Estimated cost** for running this in Azure is about $1 per month, as Container Apps have the first 2 million requests each month free.

 1. **Option 1 - Using a Personal Access Token in the Backend**: